-To ensure that all students have equitable access to the tools they need to pursue their studies St. Mark’s requires each student to have a laptop computer, either a Mac or a Windows PC, but not a Chromebook, as Chromebooks do not support some desktop applications used in our classes.
+To ensure that all students have equitable access to the tools they need to pursue their studies, St. Mark’s requires each student to have a laptop computer—either a Mac or a Windows PC.
+Chromebooks and tablet devices are not sufficient as they do not support some desktop applications used in our classes.
 By ensuring that all students have comparable devices, the school better supports instruction in the classroom, allowing faculty to plan for predictable and reliable access to technological tools throughout the curriculum.

 Additional information on software requirements will be released this summer.

 - Why does St. Mark’s require students to have a laptop?

 - Does every student need to have the same computer?

 - Are students taught how to use their laptops?